Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 The profound value of feedback and user participation in the design process.
 The product is for them, not for me, after all.

-Centering accessibility from day 1.
-As I got closer to wrapping up the project, I began to see the pay-off of selecting high contrast palettes, readable fonts, a clear hierarchy, clear labels, and wise application of Gestalt principles.
+Centering accessibility from day 1 by selecting high contrast palettes, readable fonts, a clear hierarchy, and labels, and wise application of Gestalt principles.

 Sticker Sheet

 My usability research participant pool did not include assistive technology users.
-Designing a study or organizing interviews would go a long way in making Budget App a product that serves all individuals.
+Further studies or interviews are needed.

-I have a lot to learn about assistive technology integration, and I will continue to seek opportunities to grow in this area.
-Additionally, the support of data security and finance experts is needed to ensure the product is safe and beneficial to users.
+Continued learning about assistive technology integration.
+Consult data security and finance experts to ensure the product is safe and beneficial to users.

 Consult Experts